This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 When I am too busy to make a full bento for my son’s lunch, I sometimes make this Cute Octopus Sausage Bento because it’s super quick and fun!

-Okay…it’s not really “octopus sausage”, but these sausages are cut to shape like octopus.
-Did you think they are really made of octopus? 🙂
+Okay…it’s not really “octopus sausage”, but these sausages are cut to shape like an octopus.
+Did you think they are really made of an octopus? 🙂

-In Japan, moms try to feed their children nutritious food that are sometimes not popular with children by making the food look more interesting and fun.
-You have probably seen cute Japanese bentos like these with animal shapes and character shapes.
-Octopus sausages are one of the easiest thing you can make.
+In Japan, moms try to feed their children nutritious food that is sometimes not popular with children by making the food look more interesting and fun.
+You have probably seen cute Japanese bento like these with animal shapes and character shapes.
+Octopus-shaped sausages are one of the easiest things you can make.

 - Make Onigiri and let it cool before packing into the bento box.

-- Pack tomatoes, grapes and broccoli in the bento box.
+Pack tomatoes, grapes and pre-blanched broccoli in the bento box.

 - Make sure all the foods cool down completely before closing the bento box.